 Professional Learning Communities meet half-termly with a focus on sharing great practice and developing opportunities for students to learn ‘how to think’ and ‘how to behave’ as part of our teaching.

-Subject teams meet regularly to work collaboratively on curriculum development and subject specific CPD linked to department development plans.
+Subject teams meet regularly to work collaboratively on curriculum development and subject specific CPDL linked to department development plans.

-Bespoke CPD opportunities from our CPD ‘menu’ below:
+Bespoke CPDL opportunities from our CPDL ‘menu’ below: